Qualify with room to spare.

 Greater of 5.25% or your rate + 2%

 Since 2018, federally regulated lenders must qualify every borrower at a qualifying rate — not the rate you'll actually pay.
 The qualifying rate is the greater of 5.25% or your contract rate plus two percentage points.
-This buffer proves you could still make your payments if interest rates climbed during your term.
+This buffer proves you could still make your payments if interest rates climbed during your term, protecting both you and the lender from payment shock at renewal.

-Lenders then check that your stress-tested housing costs fit within two ratios: your Gross Debt Service (GDS) ratio — mortgage payment, property tax, and heat — should stay at or below roughly 39% of gross income, while your Total Debt Service (TDS) ratio, which adds all other debt payments, should stay at or below about 44%.
+Once your stress-tested payment is set, lenders measure it against two limits.
+Your Gross Debt Service (GDS) ratio — mortgage payment, property tax, and heat — should stay at or below roughly 39% of gross income.
+Your Total Debt Service (TDS) ratio, which adds car loans, credit cards, and other obligations, should stay at or below about 44%.
+You need to satisfy both; the more other debt you carry, the more income you'll need to pass.

 Related tools & guides